 Strengths: iMessage benefits from deep operating system integration on Apple devices, and seamless syncs across iPhones, iPads, and Macs.
 It enjoys high user loyalty in the U.S., where it is tightly woven into the iPhone operating system (iOS) experience.

 Weaknesses: iMessage is exclusive to Apple devices, limiting its reach in mixed-device households and international markets.
-While Apple has added support for rich communication services (RCS), messages between iOS and Android users still lack end-to-end encryption and feature parity.
+While Apple has added support for rich communication services (RCS), messages between iOS and Android users still lack end-to-end encryption and feature parity, though end-to-end encryption for RCS was addressed in iOS 18.4 and further refined in iOS 19.

 Market position: iMessage is the dominant messaging platform among U.S. iPhone users and particularly popular among younger demographics.
 It poses a challenge to WhatsApp’s growth in the U.S. market.

 Recent moves: In 2024, Apple began supporting RCS messaging in iOS 18, improving interoperability with Android devices.
 New features include better media sharing, typing indicators, and read receipts.
-However, these RCS messages are not end-to-end encrypted —unlike iMessages — and Apple continues to maintain a closed ecosystem approach while signaling plans for future encryption support.
+In 2025, following the GSMA's publication of an updated RCS Universal Profile with end-to-end encryption support, Apple added E2EE for RCS messages in iOS 18.4 — closing a key privacy gap with iMessage.
+Apple continues to maintain a closed ecosystem approach but has signaled ongoing commitment to encrypted cross-platform messaging.

 Viber